Roger Keith Coleman

 Roger Keith Coleman (November 1, 1958 – May 20, 1992) was an American convicted murderer and rapist who was executed on May 20, 1992, for the rape and murder of his 19-year-old sister-in-law, Wanda Faye McCoy, at her home in Grundy, Virginia, on the night of March 10, 1981.
 A lifelong resident of Grundy, Coleman had worked as a coal miner.

 Coleman had a history of sexual misconduct and crime dating back to adolescence.
 In 1972, at age thirteen, he was brought before juvenile court for making obscene phone calls to his female classmates.
 He later received a three-year prison sentence for the attempted rape of a local woman in 1977 and was paroled in 1979.
 After his release, he was a suspect in an indecent exposure incident at the Buchanan County Public Library in January 1981.
 Though he was never charged for this crime, the librarians positively identified Coleman after his arrest for the murder of his sister-in-law.
 Suspicion quickly fell upon Coleman for McCoy's murder, given his criminal record and the discovery that he had reported for work that day but had left after his shift was dismissed for the evening.
 Coleman was unable to provide a clear alibi for his whereabouts during the time frame of the crime and as the investigation continued, he was subsequently arrested and brought to trial.
 He was convicted of the crimes and sentenced to death in 1982.

 After his conviction, Coleman would become known nationally and internationally to death penalty opponents, who seized upon his claims of injustice by the legal system and brought considerable media attention to the case.
 Coleman's case was discussed on major television shows such as Good Morning America, Larry King Live, Nightline, Phil Donahue Show, and Today.
 Major publications including the New York Times, Time, and the Washington Post also covered the case.
 Despite multiple appeals and attempts to win a new trial, his sentence was carried out in 1992 amid a storm of national and international media attention and protests.
 Coleman maintained his innocence throughout his incarceration and eventual execution.

 Coleman's case drew national and worldwide attention before and after his execution because of his repeated claims of innocence.
 Appeals were supported by the anti-death penalty movement.
 After his death, his was the second case nationally in which DNA evidence was analyzed of an executed man.
-In January 2006, Virginia Governor Mark Warner announced that testing of DNA evidence had conclusively proven that Coleman was actually guilty of the crime.
+In January 2006, Virginia Governor Mark Warner announced that testing of DNA evidence had conclusively proven that Coleman was guilty.